Alia-morsi/piano-synmist/README.md

 # Simulating Piano Performance Mistakes for Music Learning

+To use this software in academic publications, please cite the following paper:
+Morsi A, Zhang H, Maezawa A, Dixon S, Serra X. Simulating piano performance mistakes for music learning.
+Proceedings of the 21st Sound and Music Computing Conference SMC 2024; 2024 July 4-6; Porto, Portugal.

+for other uses, please see the included LICENSE file

 This is the repository of SynMist, containing the synthesized mistake dataset as well as python scripts that generates the mistakes in a taxonomical way. ```simulate_mistakes.py``` and ```lowlvl.py``` contains functions regarding to the mid-level mistake scheduler and low-level deviation functions. ```region_classifier.py``` contains the simple texture \ technique region identifier.